ateamofantsintheirprime/OZF-scrim-detector/README.md

     12) Add an expiry date to the cached responses, so the program will periodically go back and "check" that the response hasnt changed

     13) Make it scrape the html for the match comms to see if logs were posted for a more accurate estimate of match dates.

+    14) write actual test cases by collecting a bunch of scrim logs between teams and seeing if the program is able to find them

+    15) make it properly record scrim results in json files, with full season breakdowns, team/roster breakdowns and player breakdowns

 NOTES: